 Read it here.

-At the end of Perrault’s tale, there is no-one to save grandmother or Red Riding Hood.
-They are simply devoured by the wolf, and that’s that.
+In Perrault’s tale, there is no-one to save grandmother or Red Riding Hood.
+They are devoured by the wolf, and that’s the end of the story.
 An afterword in the form of a poem entitled ‘Moral’ is included.
 This states that ‘mainly pretty girls with charm do wrong and often come to harm’ and ‘it is no surprise that they are caught by wolves who take them off to eat.’
 It also mentions that not all wolves are ‘the savage kind’ and ‘these are the most dangerous wolves of all.’